PT-Tridi/Cekmutasi/CodeIgniter/README.md

 ## How To Use?

+Edit and set your Api Key in **libraries/Cekmutasi.php**

 You can use cekmutasi library by loading Cekmutasi through CodeIgniter Library Loader as shown below:

 <pre><code>$this-&gt;load-&gt;library(&quot;cekmutasi&quot;);</code></pre>

-it will load Cekmutasi library in CodeIgniter class instance so you can use likw this:
+it will load Cekmutasi library in CodeIgniter class instance so you can use like this:

 <pre><code>$mutations = $this-&gt;cekmutasi-&gt;bank()-&gt;mutation($searchOptions);</code></pre>